-Table 2: Update on joint enforcement activities with the Environment Agency, the Police and District Planning Authorities

-Site Joint working with Update Whitehouse Field, Goodworth Clatford Test Valley Borough Council, Environment Agency, HCC Highways In late 1990s, planning permission was granted by Test Valley Borough Council (TVBC) for construction of an extension to the existing golf course.
+Table 2: Update on joint enforcement activities with the Environment Agency, the Police and District Planning Authorities the Police and District Planning Authorities Site Joint working with Update Field, Bo Goodworth En Clatford Ag Test Valley Borough Council, Environment Agency, HCC Highways In late 1990s, planning permission was granted by Test Valley Borough Council (TVBC) for construction of an extension to the existing golf course.
 This involved the importation and tipping of inert materials as an engineering operation.
 This work continued for approximately 10 years until the then operator left the site in 2010 and TVBC considered the development completed.
 Several years later the operator of Homestead Farm bought the land.
 He claimed that surveys of the site had shown that the development had not been fully completed and stated his intention to restart work.
-His argument is that the levels survey agreed under the permission is so vague and contradictory that there is potentially up to 6 metres of fill required (approx. 450 000 tonnes of material). authorised and have liaised closely to ensure that if and when work does start the appropriate enforcement action can be taken.
+His argument is that the levels survey agreed under the permission is so vague and contradictory that there is potentially up to 6 metres of fill required (approx. 450 000 tonnes of material).
+The authorities do not accept that this is authorised and have liaised closely to ensure that if and when work does start the appropriate enforcement action can be taken.
 Following legal advice from Counsel, it has been decided that the best way forward is for TVBC to enforce against any work as a breach of the original permission, with the EA looking to prosecute for tipping without a Permit.
 HCC Highways are also involved as part of the site access is highway land historically used by locals as a small car park, and the new landowner has been fencing and blocking it off.
 HCC Highways have therefore taken legal action to secure clearance of the fences and blockades and maintain access.
+There has been no further work on site whilst the landowner attempts to address Permitting issues with the Environment Agency.
 Selborne Brickworks Natural England and Police's Wildlife Crime Team Further reports of digging holes and burying waste adjacent to settlement ponds on the Brickworks site.
 Investigation found no evidence of tipping or of removal of clay off site so this was not a County Planning matter.
 However, this area is a known habitat of Great Crested Newts (a protected species).
-The landowner was prosecuted in the past for similar destruction so knows he cannot undertake such works without approval of Natural

-England (NE).
-The Police and NE are investigating with a view to a further prosecution.
+The landowner was prosecuted in the past for similar destruction so knows he cannot undertake such works without approval of Natural England (NE).
+The Police and NE started a prosecution, in which the Enforcement Officer is involved as a witness, and the case was due to go to Court last month, but has been adjourned.
 Importation, storage and burning waste at Trampers Lane, North Boarhunt Environment Agency (EA) Gathering of evidence complicated by existence of mobile home park on the site and lack of available witnesses.
 The landowner pleaded guilty to charges brought by the EA and received a £3,000 fine for the deposit of trommel fines, but investigations into the importation and burning of general skip waste continues.
 Importation, storage and burning of waste at Mill View Farm, Old Mill Lane, Denmead Environment Agency Part of an investigation by the EA's Crime Investigation Team.
 The prosecution is continuing.